sandokim/DeeplearningKnowledge/Attention_Dilation_U-Net.md

 Similarly, ***residual and dense connections can be used as in (Gibson et al., 2017) in conjunction with AGs to improve the segmentation results.*** In that regard, our 3D Attention U-Net model performs similar to the state-of-the-art, despite the input images are downsampled to lower resolution.
 More importantly, our approach significantly improves the results compared to single-model based segmentation frameworks (see Table 4).
 We do not require multiple CNN models to localise and segment object boundaries.
 Lastly, we performed 5-fold cross-validation on the CT-82 dataset using the Attention U-Net for a better comparison, which achieved 81.48 ± 6.23 DSC for pancreas labels

-## Reduces false positive examples because the gating mechanism suppresses background noise and forces the network to make the prediction based on class-specific features.
+## AG-Sononet Reduces false positive examples because the gating mechanism suppresses background noise and forces the network to make the prediction based on class-specific features.

+In general, AG-Sononet improves the results over Sononet at all capacity levels.
+In particular, AG-Sononet achieves higher precision.